m-YoC/mdtk/README.md

 \<group> and \<description> can be empty. (ex: ```task::\<task> ~)
 '\_' group is as same as empty.
-Group that first is '_' and the length is over 2 is a private group.
+Group that first is '_' and the length is over two is a private group.
 Private groups cannot run from command directly.

+'--' before \<description> is not necessary, but it is better for visibility.
+Also, the number of '-' need not be two, but any number of one or more.

 #### example
 ~~~markdown